Skip to main content

 Estrogen Receptor Polymorphisms

 Similar to androgen receptors, genetic variations in estrogen receptor (ER) genes, specifically ESR1 and ESR2, can influence how tissues respond to estrogen.
 These polymorphisms can affect receptor expression, binding affinity, and downstream signaling pathways.
 For women undergoing hormonal optimization, understanding these variations could help predict their sensitivity to estrogen and progesterone, guiding the choice of specific estrogen formulations or the need for progesterone supplementation.
-For instance, certain ESR1 variants have been linked to differential responses to estrogen replacement therapy in terms of bone mineral density or cardiovascular outcomes.

 Sex Hormone Binding Globulin (SHBG) Gene Variations

-Sex (SHBG) is a protein that transports sex hormones in the bloodstream.
+Sex Hormone Binding Globulin (SHBG) is a protein that transports sex hormones in the bloodstream.
 Hormones bound to SHBG are largely inactive; only the “free” fraction can exert biological effects.
 Genetic variations in the SHBG gene can influence the production and binding affinity of this protein, thereby affecting the amount of free, biologically active hormones available to tissues.

 Individuals with genetic variants leading to higher SHBG levels might have lower free testosterone or estrogen, even if total hormone levels appear adequate.
 This can impact the perceived efficacy of hormonal optimization protocols, as the administered hormones might be rapidly bound and rendered inactive.